-Students need to complete the Teaching and Research Practicum in parallel with their other coursework.
-Students' performance in the Teaching and Research Practicum will be monitored by appropriate faculty and the Doctoral Program Committee.
-The evaluation shall be based on faculty feedback (and MSc student feedback where appropriate).
-In case of unsatisfactory performance, a 'fail' grade is given and the student is asked to undertake another assistantship to fulfill the Practicum requirements.
+Students need to complete the TAPracticum in parallel with their other coursework.
+Students' performance in the TA Practicum ismonitored by faculty TA mentors and the Doctoral Program Committee.
+Successful completion of the TA Practicum is based on successful YELC course completion, TA Plan development and implementation as per the TA Practicum syllabus, and faculty mentor feedback(and MSc student feedback where appropriate).
+In case of unsatisfactory performance, a 'fail' grade is given and the student must retake relevant elements to fulfill the Practicum requirements.